 Keeping your beard soft and moisturized

 It’s important to add back essential oils and moisture to your beard after you’ve washed it with a soap that’s going to strip most, if not all of the oils out of it.
+This is one essential product in your black man beard kit that you should not forget.

 I typically keep my beard on the shorter side of things as I work in the professional world and sometimes going with too long of a beard makes me feel like I’m Rick Ross walking into the studio so I’m not always the biggest fan of oil.